Michaeljacobej/Java-Data-Structure/Data Structure/Read.md

         - Size: Determining the number of elements in the queue
         - Empty CheckK Checking if the queue is empty

+      # Graph
-      11. Graph: are data structure that represent a collection of interconnected nodes or vertices
+      ## are data structure that represent a collection of interconnected nodes or vertices

         a.
 Advantages
         - Versatility : graphs can represent a wide range of real world scenarios